fwip/mtg_pronouns/reworded_cards.md

 At the beginning of your upkeep, flip a coin.
 If you lose the flip, sacrifice Planar Chaos.

-Whenever a player casts a spell, they flips a coin.
-If they loses the flip, counter that spell.
+Whenever a player casts a spell, that player flips a coin.
+If they lose the flip, counter that spell.

 Planar Overlay 2U
 ---------------

 **Sorcery**

-Each player chooses a land they controls of each basic land type.
+Each player chooses a land they control of each basic land type.
 Return those lands to their owners' hands.

 Planeswalker's Favor 2G
 ---------------